JohnBasrai/supra-exercise/README.md

 ## License

-This project is provided as an educational example of Rust architectural patterns.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.